 My apartment from the driveway/parking area.

-90 minutes north of Salinas, this is the Boardwalk in Los Altos, my favorite watering hole and restaurant from the 70s and 80s.
-As with all of the above pictures, this was taken on my initial visit to the Moss Landing site in January, and my first time here since I ventured out to this part of the country to do the San Francisco and San Jose marathons in 1997
+90 minutes north of Salinas, this is the Boardwalk on El Camino Real in Los Altos, my favorite watering hole and restaurant from the 70s and 80s through 2014 when it closed.
+As with all of the above pictures, this was taken on my initial visit to the Moss Landing site in January, and my first time here since I ventured out to this part of the country to do the San Francisco and San Jose marathons in 1997.

 Another view of the front door of the Boardwalk.
-The TV has gotten bigger since 1979, , and some of the newspaper machines have disappeared as the Examiner and the Oakland Tribune have disappeared, but there are still lots of newspapers strewn around inside to read.
+The TV had gotten bigger since 1979, and some of the newspaper machines such as the Examiner had disappeared, but there were still lots of newspapers strewn around inside to read.